dohyunmoo/GPT-chat-discord-bot/README.md

 # GPT-chat-discord-bot
-Change the API Key to your own to use
+Change the API Key and BOT TOKEN to your own to run the code